shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **HyungSeok:** Yeah, says get somebody else to run and test this damn thing so I don't have to do it.
 Anyone?
 Yeah.
 Any anyone want to to describe what you wrote it down for our workshop?
 You can you can go ahead.

 **HyungSeok:** I think the first one is building the high quality benchmark at the beginning rather than building them later because it drive us to develop our strategy and our system.
-So yeah but in our case we yeah you know the the format of AIC competition is keep changing.
+So yeah but in our case we yeah you know the the format of AIxCC competition is keep changing.
 So we we should change our benchmark as well.
 So it was very...
 Yeah.
 Yeah.
 So yeah, that that's the first one.
 And also yeah, let me check.
 Oh, I think we better to explore more how to utilize a large language model better than now.
 For example, so in our module, we give coverage feedback to large language model to generate better generation script or mutation script.
 It is quite hard because we have some context length limit and we have have some TPM and we have some credit limit.
 So how to efficiently provide some these coverage information or other very useful feedback to your large language model to make them better such kind of things.
 Yeah, we have a bunch of things related to large language model things and nice.

 **Adam:** You just have to convince Samsung to build their own large language model now.
 So, we have...